 Mark C Cogan

-With more than a quarter century of experience defending clients on criminal charges, attorney Mark C. Cogan has developed the skills necessary to successfully protect his clients facing a wide range of situations.
+With more than 40 years of experience defending clients on criminal charges, attorney Mark C. Cogan has developed the skills necessary to successfully protect his clients facing a wide range of situations.
 From DUII defense to Ballot Measure 11 cases, Mr. Cogan is not afraid to take on even the toughest challenges.
 Our practice prides itself on the exceptional service we offer our clients, keeping them informed and involved while pursuing the most effective legal strategy possible.

-Mark C. Cogan is a 1982 graduate of the prestigious New York University School of Law, and has had his own practice for more than a decade.
+Mark C. Cogan is a 1982 graduate of the prestigious New York University School of Law, and has had his own practice for more than a quarter century.
 Previously, he worked in New York as a trial lawyer for the Legal Aid Society’s Criminal Defense Division, where he received extensive felony trial experience.
 Cogan also worked for the Narcotics Defense Unit in New York, developing aggressive discovery approaches, innovative investigation techniques, and trial strategies.
-He has argued cases at nearly every level in his quarter century of service, including the United States Supreme Court.
+He has argued cases at nearly every level in his 40 years of service, including the United States Supreme Court.

 In addition, Cogan worked as a law clerk for the NAACP (National Association for the Advancement of Colored People), served as a member of the Lawyers’ Committee on Nuclear Policy, and coached the Grant High School Mock Trial Team in Portland.